-Graffiti & campaign posters, north wall of the San Francisco Church.
+Graffiti & campaign posters, San Francisco Church, north wall.

-Catherine will begin the presentation by exploring the creative and social tensions posed by graffiti on historical monuments through the case study of the political messages on the colonial San Francisco Church in Santiago, Chile.
+Catherine will begin the presentation by exploring the social tensions posed by graffiti on historical monuments through the case study of the colonial San Francisco Church in Santiago, Chile.
 For many Santiaguinos, this unsolicited vandalism violates Chile's oldest post-conquest structure, while for others these slogans and announcements enhance the church by transforming its north wall into a "blackboard of the people."
-With the aim of unpacking the complexities of this heated controversy Catherine will consider the graffiti's messages and makers and reveal diverse community stances.
+With the aim of unpacking the complexities of this polarizing controversy Catherine will examine these messages and trace the church's graffiti removal measures.